pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

   - These cannot spawn within 20 m of a player.
 - **Youngling**
   - These cannot spawn within 20 m of a player.
+- **Gardener (CD2, DEA)**
+  - This is a Praetorian that spawns Stabber Vines.
+Upon aggroing onto a player, it will take 15 seconds to spawn its first Stabber Vines, afterwards it will take 10 seconds to spawn another one.
+Each Gardener can have 2 Stabber Vines max alive on the map.
+Stabber Vines have default stats (300 HP).
+If a Stabber Vine spawns on a wall or ceiling from the Gardener, it will be counted as dead for some reason; you can tell as it won't have a brown base.
+The vines themselves will still exist but they won't do anything.
+The Gardener takes x0.25 fire damage.
+It only spawns from a WaveSpawner; it does not exist in the EnemyPool.
+No matter what biome, the Gardener will behave like a standard Praetorian.
+- **Big Grabber (CD2)**
+  - This is a big Grabber that has 1750 HP (175 more than an Oppressor) and chases players at dwarf sprint speed.
+It takes 648 damage to repel it (2 Grunt Guards of damage).
+It takes x0.5 fire damage.

 # Custom Waves
 - During a Dreadnought fight (OG Dreadnought, Hiveguard, normal Twins), a Bulk Detonator known as a "DreadHelper" will spawn in to allow the team to kill the Dreadnought faster.
 Only one DreadHelper can exist at a given time.
 The DreadHelper moves x1.5 faster.